-Land-constrained countries around the world, particularly in Japan where supply both in and outside of major metropolitan areas is limited, have been forced to develop innovative urban industrial solutions a lot sooner than the U.S. Working with our client Prologis, the largest industrial real estate company in the world, NELSON, formerly Craft Architects, brought the first urban multi-story facility with dock loading on two levels to the U.S., located conveniently between Seattle-Tacoma Airport and Seattle’s central business district at Georgetown Crossroads.
+Land-constrained countries around the world, particularly in Japan where supply both in and outside of major metropolitan areas is limited, have been forced to develop innovative urban industrial solutions a lot sooner than in the U.S. Working with our client Prologis, the largest industrial real estate company in the world, NELSON brought the first urban multi-story facility with dock loading on two levels to the U.S., located conveniently between Seattle-Tacoma Airport and Seattle’s central business district at Georgetown Crossroads.
 The project is a success story born of a three-year intensive effort that studied and analyzed a variety of state-of-the-art solutions to produce a first-in-class, trendsetting development.

-The goal was to create a facility that helps potential delivery tenants such as FedEx, Amazon and Walmart reduce the cost of the “last mile” or the last leg of a product’s delivery journey.
+The goal was to create a facility that helps potential delivery tenants such as FedEx, Amazon, and Walmart reduce the cost of the “last mile” or the last leg of a product’s delivery journey.
 The building’s key innovation is its ability to run loading operations across two levels at once.
 Not only does this mitigate the cost of expensive urban land, but also transportation costs, by utilizing smaller delivery trucks with quick turn-around.

 The first story of the 589,000 SF Prologis Georgetown Crossroads is designed as a double-loaded, last-mile, 28-foot-clear distribution space, ideal for the demands of e-commerce.
-The second level provides single-loaded 24-foot-clear distribution space served by two truck ramps.
-The third story provides space for manufacturing, showrooms, R&D or “maker space” served by three freight elevators.
+The second level provides a single-loaded 24-foot-clear distribution space served by two truck ramps.
+The third story provides space for manufacturing, showrooms, R&D, or “maker space” served by three freight elevators.

 The speculative building is designed to be flexible for distribution and light manufacturing.
-The floor load capacity on level two is 300 lbs per square foot which allows for full storage racking of goods similar to the ground-floor racking and the loading dock includes full pit dock levelers.
+The floor load capacity on level two is 300 lbs per square foot which allow for full storage racking of goods similar to the ground-floor racking and the loading dock includes full pit dock levelers.
 Level two can also easily be gated at the truck ramps, negating the need for additional security.

-The two truck ramps are a combination of earthen ramp and precast bridge construction that has never before been connected to a building in the U.S. The connection of the precast ramp to the building and upper level full-truck court was studied and detailed to minimize sound transference to the tenant space below and to accommodate independent seismic movement by two different types of structures.
+The two truck ramps are a combination of earthen ramp and precast bridge construction that has never before been connected to a building in the U.S. The connection of the precast ramp to the building and upper-level full-truck court was studied and detailed to minimize sound transference to the tenant space below and to accommodate independent seismic movement by two different types of structures.

 For users that are coming from the Port of Seattle or delivering last-mile to the downtown core, this facility provides the location and distribution attributes for them to get their products to their customers efficiently.

-Additional Concerns for Urban Industrial
+Concerns for Urban Industrial

-Availability of parking is a consideration for any urban structure.
+The availability of parking is a consideration for any urban structure.
 The building tenants at Georgetown Crossroads are supported by a detached four-story parking structure that can also accommodate taller box van storage on the first level.

 Another goal for the project is to provide high-demand space for companies utilizing a labor force that wants to live and work near home in an urban environment with access to public transportation and nearby lifestyle amenities.
-Georgetown Crossroads includes employee conveniences such as a shared conference center, Class A restrooms and a workout gym with showers to fulfill these needs.
+Georgetown Crossroads includes employee conveniences such as a shared conference center, Class A restrooms, and a workout gym with showers to fulfill these needs.